stabilityprotocol/docs/docs/users/transactions.md

 To expand your transaction limit on the Stability Testnet, simply register for an API Key through the **[Stability Portal](https://portal.stabilityprotocol.com)**.
 Each registered API key is allocated additional transaction allowances.
 For a detailed, step-by-step explanation on how to use an API key for transactions, please visit our  **[Getting Started](./getting_started.md)** user documentation.

+### Free Transactions on Global Trust Network (GTN)

+Global Trust Network (GTN) offers free transactions with a registered API Key.
+The same process applies.
+Simply register for an API Key through the **[Stability Portal](https://portal.stabilityprotocol.com)**.
+Each registered API key is allocated additional transaction allowances.
+For a detailed, step-by-step explanation on how to use an API key for transactions, please visit our  **[Getting Started](./getting_started.md)** user documentation.